 Our Triad track record of success

-Our in-house Triad model has successfully forecast every Triad period for the last seven years.
+Our in-house Triad model has successfully forecast every Triad period for the last eight years.
 We provide clients with comprehensive alerts advising when a Triad is forecast, so they can reduce consumption accordingly.
 In addition, we uniquely provide a daily report which includes foresight of the next 14 days alongside a long-term winter outlook allowing our clients to plan ahead.

 Why choose EIC?

 We have an enviable track record in Triad prediction.
-EIC has an in-house model which has successfully forecast every triad period for the last seven years.
+EIC has an in-house model which has successfully forecast every triad period for the last eight years.
 Our model has been shortlisted for The Energy Awards Energy Data Collection and Analysis award along with our 360 Strategic Energy Review.

 Clients who responded to our alerts and took action in 2018/19 season, cut demand by an average of 41% compared to standard peak-period half-hour consumption.
 This resulted in significant cost savings, with clients who responded to our Triad Alerts saving on average £180,000.
 The best result last winter saw a client saving just shy of £1 million in TNUoS charges.